|Study location||Estonia, Tartu|

 Please write a brief motivation letter (in English, maximum of 6000 characters with spaces) based on the following points:

 1. What technical and non-technical skills do you have that prepare you well for the Software Engineering Master’s programme?
 When describing your technical skills, please indicate what programming languages and development tools you are most familiar with, and how you assess your level of mastery of these programming languages and development tools?
 When describing your non-technical skills, explain why you think these skills are important for successfully working in the software industry.

-The international master`s programme in Software Engineering aims at providing students with advanced software engineering and management skills, as well as specialized skills in two major application domains: enterprise systems and embedded real-time systems.
-The programme is jointly delivered by the two largest public universities in Estonia – University of Tartu and Tallinn University of Technology.
-Upon successful completion of the program, students will receive a joint degree signed by both universities.
+The international master’s programme in Software Engineering offers general software engineering and management skills, as well as specialised skills in two major software application domains: enterprise systems and embedded real-time systems.

-Software Engineering prepares students for a career path leading to high-end technical roles (e.g. software analyst, architect or research engineer) as well as managerial roles (e.g. project/team leader or technology officer).
-Graduates of this program are well equipped to join the highly dynamic software industry in the Baltics, Northern and Eastern Europe.
+The programme prepares students for a career path leading to high-end technical roles (e.g. software analyst, architect or research engineer) as well as managerial roles (e.g. project/team leader or technology officer).
+Graduates of this programme are well equipped to join the highly dynamic software industry in the Baltics, Northern and Eastern Europe.

 Our graduates are currently employed by companies such as Google, Facebook, Ericsson, Swedbank, TransferWise, Bolt, Kuehne + Nagel, Nortal and many others.